 White Sands Photography

-White Sands is a photographers dream!
-You don't have to be a professional to take a great photo either.
-A few of my favorite tips:
+White Sands is a photographer's dream!
+You don't have to be a professional to take a great photo.
+Here are a few of my favorite tips:

 - Use the rule of thirds

-- Try to take photos during the Golden Hours.
+- Try to take pictures during the Golden Hours.

 - Add a subject matter like a Yucca plant